Opportunities

 Eligibility

-• committed to serving and advancing the interests of Indigenous peoples through the law.
+3. have a demonstrated interest in serving and advancing the interests of Indigenous peoples through the law.

 Application requirements